 The Kruger's Training Academy Certification can certify a technician to test preventers in some situations, mostly building maintenance / isolation devices ( such as irrigation or hydronic make up water ).
 To test on new construction and/or the annual tests on preventers that tie direct to water purveyors, there is likely a county exam or a third party exam and county registration required.
 We have a breakdown on each county’s requirements below on this webpage.
 For the state of California, all localities utilize a similar testing procedure to ABPA and AWWA, where there is a written exam covering the USC 10th Edition, and a practical exam with simulated failures.
 Check out our USC Test Prep Page for more info on how to schedule and prepare for these exams, and access to additional resources, whether you take our course or not.

 Our 40-hour course is based on the USC (University of Southern California) textbook and course materials.
 We have submitted our course and received approval for our training with the major third party exam providers ( AWWA and ABPA ) and also most if not all counties in the state of California.
-If you have a specific question about a specific area, feel free to check below on the page with the county by county breakdown, or reach out via phone or email and we can follow up to make sure the course is registered.
+If you have a specific question about a specific area, feel free to check our county by county breakdown at the bottom of the webpage, or reach out via phone or email and we can follow up to make sure the course is registered.
 Most, if not all, certification exams require formal training and / or experience in order to apply, which our 40-hour course is considered the prerequisite training for taking their exams.

 Check out more info on how to register and prepare for the county or third party exams on our USC Test Prep page - with links to their schedules and free resources to help you study.